 1. Focus on the product and the background information

 Having a clear understanding of the final product is essential for an effective creative brief.
-It also gives you an opportunity to familiarize your team with the client’s objectives and the current scenario.
+It also gives you an opportunity to familiarize your team with the client’s project objectives and the current scenario.
 The background and objectives are usually at the start of any creative brief, so you must be careful while creating them.
 These first few lines can set the tone of the entire document.

 2. Highlight the biggest challenges your client wants to tackle

 This is an optional section that can be included to further explain why this particular project is needed and what are the issues your client wants to solve.
-We recommend adding this section as it allows team members to get further insights about the requirement and expectations of the client.
+We recommend adding this section as it allows team members to get further insights into the requirement and expectations of the client.